 Built in 1917 for the son of Aurelius S Hinds.

 The tax photo gives a much better view of the facade.
-The entry bay has a gentle outward curve more Federal that Colonial.
-The use of white paint on the bay and all trim brings the feel back to the Colonial somewhat.
-The first floor windows are nicely sized and help the wall to window balance.
+The entry bay has a gentle outward curve more Federal than Colonial.
+The use of white paint on the bay and all trim brings the feeling back to the Colonial somewhat.
+The first-floor windows are nicely sized and help the wall to window balance.
 The right bay is more anomalous than ever.
 Perhaps the desire was to capture more sunlight on that end.
 Perhaps it was a desire for more floor space.
 Whatever the reason, the results are off balance and uncomfortable.